Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Why does the Moka pot need specific coffee beans?

-The Moka pot needs specific coffee beans because it has different chambers that work together to make coffee and uses a unique coffee-making process.
+The Moka pot requires specific coffee beans because it has different chambers that work together to produce coffee, utilizing a unique brewing process.

 Here's why a Moka pot will need special coffee beans:

 • The Moka pot has three different chambers that work in tandem to produce a cup of coffee.
-The bottom chamber of the machine is used to hold the water, while the chamber in the middle is where you put the coffee grounds, and the top chamber collects the coffee after it’s been brewed.
+The bottom chamber of the machine is used to hold the water, while the chamber in the middle is where you place the coffee grounds, and the top chamber collects the brewed coffee.

 Finished coffee brew with the Moka pot.

-Specific roasts will make better coffee than others because of the special way the Moka pot makes the coffee.
+Specific roasts will produce better coffee than others due to the unique way the Moka pot brews the coffee.

 These roasts have a couple of elements that make them perfect for use in the Moka pot.